 Professional Bodies Race

 Hong Kong China Dragon Boat Association 26th Silver Jubilee Large Boat Invitational Race

 20th ANNIVERSARY TROPHY

-This year's races also celebrate the 20th anniversary of the establishment of the Hong Kong Special Administrative Region and representative teams from various Hong Kong districts will compete for the 20th Anniversary Trophy.
+This year's races also celebrate the 20th anniversary of the establishment of the Hong Kong Special Administrative Region and representative teams from 18 Hong Kong districts will compete for the HKSAR 20th Anniversary CCB (Asia) Trophy.

 Races take place on;

 Dragon boats competing in front of a packed promenade in a previous year's races

 The SAN MIGUEL BEERFEST is located at Central Harbourfront Event Space and is open from 1pm to 10pm on 2nd June (Friday) and 10am to 10pm on 3rd and 4th June 2017 (Saturday and Sunday) with beer booths and food booths, games booths and stage performances.
 Further details to be announced.